Tours, programs and events

 Fermilab’s site is open every day from 8 a.m. to 8 p.m. in the summer months and 8 a.m. to 6 p.m. the rest of the year.
 Public tours and tours by appointment are available.
-Public tours are offered every Wednesday at 10:30 a.m. and as part of the Ask-a-Scientist event on the first Sunday of each month.
+Public tours are offered every Wednesday at 10:30 a.m., as part of the Ask-a-Scientist event on the first Sunday of each month, and on third Sundays during the summer.

 The Lederman Science Center is open to the public and offers hands-on science exhibits for students.
 Visit the Lederman Science Center Web page for more information on hours and tours.